warrenwrate/sample_data_collect/readme.md

 2. PostgreSQL 10.0
 ### Modules
-The scripts to load data into the system is done with Python 3.6 Special Modules that may need installing
+The scripts to load data into the system is done with Python 3.6 Special Modules that may need installing...
 1. **requests** - to pull data from the REST API
 2. **pyscopg2** - to connect to our PostgreSQL database

 ### Tables
-1. Players
-2. Games
-3. Games Details
+1. players - this is the data gathered by the REST API given.
+2. games - the games data was produced, to evaluate each game by (win,loss, or draw), players, last move and player that conducted the last move.
+3. game_details - the games detail is the complet gaming details.

 ### Views
-1. **all_games_by_player** - user to easly get the count of games by Nation
+1. **all_games_by_player** - this is a union created from the games table using player1 and player2 to get all games played by each player.
-2. **player_info** - main view to get detail of how may games were played

-_*Note:* Further detail on thought process can be found under the postgresqlScripts folder's readme._
+2. **player_info** - the player info table is an add-on view on top of all_games_by_player view to count the total games, wins, losses, and draws by player.
+3. **column_win_prob_move_one** - this view is a join between the games and game_details table, which partitions the count of column numbers and total overall count.
+   ..* Then I divide the totals to give me a perecentage of how each column may have given a slight advantage.

 ## Setting up the Project
-*Setting up config file*
+The first item is to set up the config file.
-set the **host**, **database**, **username**, **password**, and **csv location**, **log file name & location**
+This is a way to set the variables once, and not have the need to it again. set the **host**, **database**, **username**, **password**, and **csv location**, **log file name & location**

 ##### To set up the database, please run postgreSQL scripts in the below order
-1. Players
-2. Games
-3. Game Details

-1. **column_win_prob_move_one** - this is to help get the probability of a win based on the column picked on the first move.
+1. players_table.sql - creates the players table
-2. **all_games_by_player** - used to easily get the count of the games by Nation
+2. games_table.sql - creates the games table
-3. **player_info** - main view to get detail of how many games were played won, lossed or drawn by a player
+3. gamesdetail_table.sql - creates the game_details table
+4. percentile_rank.sql - this creates the column_win_prob_move_one view and has the query which is used for the first question.
+5. playerviews.sql - this creates the all_games_by_player view, has a query for question two, the creates the view to assist with the final question.

 ## Running the Project
 To run the full project, run the "main" python file
 ```python
 python main.py
 ```
-*Note: "A lot more detail on the classes and processes can be found under the pythonProj folder's readme.*
+#### Detail
+main.py - ties all of the functionality into one last module. connections.py - used to gather the connections, and then is referenced by other classes for logging and holding database connections loadplayer.py - this is used to load the player data. loadgame.py - runs a process to get the data that is used for the games table. loadgamedetails.py - pulls the detailed game data from the csv to the database. player.py - this is a class that I created that helped me manage the player data.

+## Questions and Querable Answers

 1. Out of all the games, what is the percentile rank of each column used as the first move in a game?
 That is, when the first player is choosing a column